-Not knowing what to cook for dinner is one issue, but not having anything to cook is a bigger problem, especially after a long day at the office.
-In this situation, many of us resort to takeout food, which isn’t good for our wallets or waistlines – especially if it becomes a habit.
+Not knowing what to cook for dinner is one issue.
+But not having anything to cook is a bigger problem, especially after a long day at the office.

-This is why staple foods, which work well with many meals, are so important.
+This is why staple foods that work well as part of many meals are so important.
 These items often have a long shelf life, making them good ingredients to stock up on for last-minute meals.

-Stock up on potatoes, and you can easily whip up French fries, mashed potatoes, baked potatoes, potato chips, and more.
-They’re tasty, inexpensive, easy to prepare, and can easily be grown in a garden.
-They’re also filling and acceptable to eat at any meal time.
+Stock up on potatoes, and you can easily whip up french fries, mashed potatoes, baked potatoes, potato chips and more.
+They’re tasty, inexpensive and easy to prepare.

 Pasta has long been a staple food item filled with fiber and carbohydrates, which give us energy.
 It’s also cheap and pairs well with just about any meat or vegetable.